-- Dominican Republic: The larger half of one of the biggest Caribean islands.
+- Dominican Republic: The larger half of one of the biggest Caribbean islands.
 With the beautiful coast of Cibao and the rugged cliffs of Los Haitises or the warm sea at Punta Cana in the east.

-- Puerto Rico: Puerto Rico is a larger Caribean island and a U.S. territory.
+- Puerto Rico: Puerto Rico is a larger Caribbean island and a U.S. territory.
 You will find tropical rainforests, mountains, waterfalls and beautiful beaches.
 San Juan is the capital and the old San Juan has many colorful colonial buildings from the Spanish time.
 Also, visit the El Morro and La Fortaleza centuries-old fortresses.

 - Barbados: One of the eastern Caribbean islands, part of the British Commonwealth.
 The capital Bridgetown has nice colonial buildings, and around the island, you will find many nice beaches.